Outsiders (comics): Outsiders (vol. 4)

 As a result of Batman R.I.P. and Final Crisis (where Batman apparently died), the series was renamed Outsiders (vol. 4) and featured a new team roster.
 The change occurred when a new creative team took over, with Peter Tomasi writing and Lee Garbett on art duty.
 Tomasi began with Batman and the Outsiders Special (vol. 2) #1 and the retitled series began with issue #15.

 One night, after going to visit the graves of Thomas and Martha Wayne, Alfred awakens in Wayne Manor to a giant door opening in his room.
 He walks through it, where he sees a pod with a chair inside.
 He takes a seat, as a hologram of Batman activates.
 Batman explains that, because he has not entered a special code into the Bat-Computer (or any of its subsidiaries) for a certain length of time, this recording is playing (meaning he is probably dead).
 He tells Alfred of a very important mission the latter must undertake on his behalf (since Batman is unable to do so), but gives him a choice to accept or decline.
 Alfred promptly accepts; Batman explains what Alfred has meant to him throughout his life, saying to him what he did not have a chance to say at his death: "Goodbye, Dad."

 With this, Batman charges Alfred to assemble a new team of Outsiders.
-Alfred travels around the planet, recruiting Roy Raymond Jr., Black Lightning, Geo-Force (leader), Halo, Katana, the Creeper and Metamorpho.
+Alfred travels around the planet, recruiting Roy Raymond, Black Lightning, Geo-Force (leader), Halo, Katana, Creeper, and Metamorpho.
 As a member of the team, each must become a true "outsider," living away from their families and the public eye for months at a time.
 Each member fills a role once filled by Batman, making this team a composite.
 This story arc ended with issue #25, and the series ended after 40 issues.

 Post–Final Crisis

 Dan DiDio and Phillip Tan began a new run of Outsiders in January 2010, in which Geo-Force appears to be acting more irrationally since his battle with Deathstroke.
-Without consulting the rest of the team (or Alfred), Geo-Force enters into a non-aggression pact with New Krypton (offering Markovia as a haven for all Kryptonians).
+Without consulting the rest of the team (or Alfred), Geo-Force enters into a non-aggression pact with New Krypton, offering Markovia as a haven for the Kryptonians.
 The Eradicator is New Krypton's representative.

+The New 52

+In 2011, "The New 52" rebooted the DC universe.

 Batman Inc. (2011–2013)

-In the 2011 Batman Inc. series by Grant Morrison, Batman assembles a new team of Outsiders which acts as a black-ops wing of Batman Incorporated.
-The team consists of Metamorpho, Katana, Looker, Halo and Freight Train, and is led by the Red Robin.
-This incarnation of the team proved short-lived, as all of its members (except the Red Robin) were caught in an explosion caused by Lord Death Man in the 2011 Batman Incorporated: Leviathan Strikes one-shot issue.
+In he pages of the 2011 Batman Inc. series by Grant Morrison, Batman assembles a new team of Outsiders which acts as a black-ops wing of Batman Incorporated.
+The team consists of Metamorpho, Katana, Looker, Halo and Freight Train, and is led by Red Robin.
+This incarnation of the team proved short-lived, as all of its members (except Red Robin) were caught in an explosion caused by Lord Death Man in the 2011 Batman Incorporated: Leviathan Strikes one-shot issue.
 The survivors were revealed in issue #1 of (vol. two) (2012).
 Metamorpho had kept everyone alive via his powers.